Get Help Today(877) 648-4288

 Help is out there

-Admissions and Intake
+Admissions And Intake

 During intake, patients speak with a licensed medical professional for a physical, then a mental health professional for mental screenings.
 To properly assess the patient, staff members ask questions, and learn each patient’s history.
 Patients later visit with clinical therapists and case managers.
-Patients are then given a customized treatment plan designed to meet their specific needs.
+Patients are then given a customized treatment plan designed by a clinician to meet their specific needs.

 Finances for treatment plans and rehab are discussed with patients, including what insurance or flexible payment plans are available.
 Insurance, credit cards, check, cash, and cashier’s checks are examples of payment options.